Updated on October 20, 2017

 Your needs are different than mine.
 Like Hooley, you may have a full quiver of children at home.
 Or you may work full-time, or run a home business.
 Maybe you’re the main caregiver for an aging parent.

-Learning to manage your duties can help you avoid overwhelm.
-And that’s where Homemaker’s Friend comes in.
-As you track your time and start making adjustments, the overload will diminish.
+Learning to manage your days and duties can help you avoid overwhelm.
+That’s where Homemaker’s Friend comes in.
+As you track your time and make adjustments, the overload will diminish.
 Trust me, it works!

 The writing process refreshes your memory and sharpens your focus.
 It can maker you wiser, too!
-A paper planner teaches you to “count your days and make your days count” (Psalm 90:12).
+Writing things down helps you “count your days and make your days count” (Psalm 90:12).

 - yearly calendars for 2017-18